Higher Risk of Complications Makes Preventive Measures Essential for People with Asthma

 People with asthma are also advised to steer clear of Relenza, an antiviral medication sometimes prescribed for the flu instead of Tamiflu.
 Some patients using Relenza have had bronchospasm (wheezing) or serious breathing problems.
 Many but not all of these patients had previous asthma or COPD.
 Relenza has not been shown to shorten the duration of influenza in people with these diseases.”

 Sander continued, “The key is to treat symptoms early according to the written asthma action plan.
-Although the NAEPP Guidelines are federally funded and proven to save lives, reduce suffering and save money—many Medicaid children and disabled adults do not have access to this level of care and necessary medications.
-For this reason, on May 6, 2009, we are asking Congress to ensure that all patients, including those who receive federal and state health assistance, have access to NAEPP Guidelines care.
+Although the NAEPP Guidelines are federally funded and proven to save lives, reduce suffering and save money — many Medicaid children and disabled adults do not have access to this level of care and necessary medications.
+For this reason, we are asking Congress to ensure that all patients, including those who receive federal and state health assistance, have access to NAEPP Guidelines care.
 By making this goal a reality, we can eliminate suffering and death due to asthma and greatly reduce direct costs associated with poorly managed symptoms.”